charlesetc/Orb/readme.md

 that rewrites normal OCaml literals to use Orb's types.
 And then some more functions for fun...

-So for example, this is a valid, complete, orb program:
+So for example, this is a valid, complete, Orb program:

 ```
 puts ^ 2 + 2 ;